tylerharter/cs301-projects/fall18/p2/README.md

 3. For a given state, what’s the predicted population in the given year?
 (The function will take in values of initial year, final year, growth rate and state name)
 4. Between any two given years, what is the population growth rate of particular state?

-### Provided Function in Module project.py
+### Provided Functions in Module project.py
 We don’t require you to know how to read from data file so we have provided the following functions.
 Please make sure the data file area.csv and population.csv are in the same folder along with main.py.

 **getArea(stateName)**

-getArea function takes the name of one state as an argument and returns the size of this state area.
+getArea function takes the name of one state as an argument and returns the area of this state.

 ```
 >>> import project